Assasinphoenix/pyqt5-tutorial/sizegrip.rst

 =======
 Example
 =======
-Below is an example of an SizeGrip:
+Below is an example of a SizeGrip:

 .. literalinclude:: _examples/sizegrip.py